czi-catalystproject/hub-champion-training/episodes/introduction.md

 :::{dropdown} Solution

-All of the above are things a Hub Champion should do to enable their community to make best use of a hub.
+All of the above are things a Hub Champion should do to enable their community to make the best use of a hub.

 :::